adafruit/circuitpython-weekly-newsletter/_posts/2018-06-26-made-with-mu.md

 [How to](https://www.rototron.info/raspberry-pi-esp32-micropython-mqtt-dht22-tutorial/) connect a DHT22 temperature and humidity sensor to an ESP32 running MicroPython.
 The sensor data is transmitted wirelessly to a Raspberry Pi using MQTT protocol and the results are displayed on I2C OLED display & [video](https://www.rototron.info/raspberry-pi-esp32-micropython-mqtt-dht22-tutorial/).

-Microcontroller hacking with EduBlocks.The ESP32 edition can now drive NeoPixels, all completely wirelessly - [Twitter](https://twitter.com/prestonhack/status/1011326472500469761).
+Microcontroller hacking with EduBlocks.
+The ESP32 edition can now drive NeoPixels, all completely wirelessly - [Twitter](https://twitter.com/prestonhack/status/1011326472500469761).

 [JupyterHub 0.9 released](https://blog.jupyter.org/jupyterhub-0-9-54d43bd08a08).
 JupyterHub is the multi-user server for Jupyter notebooks, allowing students or researchers to have their own workspace.
 This release has lots of improvements, especially for stability and performance with large numbers of users.